vkosuri/django-dialogflow/README.md

 ## Deploying on Heroku

-Here some of the steps lauch your Django app with Heroku
+Here are some of the steps to lauch your Django app with Heroku

 ### Build your app and run it locally